Aliases for HTR3A Gene

 GeneCards Summary for HTR3A Gene

-HTR3A (5-Hydroxytryptamine (Serotonin) Receptor 3A, Ionotropic) is a Protein Coding gene.
-Diseases associated with HTR3A include hypochondriasis and fibromyalgia.
-Among its related pathways are CREB Pathway and SIDS Susceptibility Pathways.
-GO annotations related to this gene include receptor activity and serotonin receptor activity.
-An important paralog of this gene is HTR3D.
+HTR3A (5-Hydroxytryptamine Receptor 3A) is a Protein Coding gene.
+Diseases associated with HTR3A include Serotonin Syndrome and Motion Sickness.
+Among its related pathways are Selective Serotonin Reuptake Inhibitor Pathway, Pharmacodynamics and Tropisetron Pathway, Pharmacokinetics/Pharmacodynamics.
+Gene Ontology (GO) annotations related to this gene include extracellular ligand-gated ion channel activity.
+An important paralog of this gene is HTR3B.

 This is one of the several different receptors for 5-hydroxytryptamine (serotonin), a biogenic hormone that functions as a neurotransmitter, a hormone, and a mitogen.
 This receptor is a ligand-gated ion channel, which when activated causes fast, depolarizing responses in neurons.
 It is a cation-specific, but otherwise relatively nonselective, ion channel.

 Serotonin 5-HT3 receptors, are ligand-gated ion channels of the Cys-loop family.
 The receptor consists of four transmembrane domains that form an intrinsic cation-selective channel.
 So far five human 5-HT3 receptor subtypes have been identified (5-HT3A-E).